Terrorism: Court remands 3 foreigners, 6 Nigerians – The Sun Nigeria

-A Federal High Court sitting in Port Harcourt, Rivers State, has remanded six Nigerians and three expatriates, for their involvement in kidnapping, sea piracy and terrorism.
+The Federal High Court sitting in Port Harcourt, Rivers State, has remanded six Nigerians and three expatriates over their alleged involvement in kidnapping, sea piracy and terrorism.

 Daily Sun gathered that the Nigerian Navy Ship Pathfinder arrested the accused persons after they had reportedly paid the sum of $200,000, to pirates who kidnapped some staff members of the company.